Framed (video game)

-Framed (Usually styled as FRAMED) is a multi-award-winning noir-puzzle game where the player re-arranges panels of an animated comic book to change the outcome of the story.
-Developed by the Australian studio Loveshack, Framed is an experience that sees the player changing the order of the narrative-based puzzles to a dance-meets-jazz score.
+Framed (usually styled as FRAMED) is a 2014 puzzle game developed by Australian studio Loveshack Entertainment.
+The gameplay sees the player re-arranges panels of an animated comic book to change the outcome of the story.

-A sequel, Framed 2, was released in 2017.
-Framed Collection is a compilation of Framed and Framed 2 released later on in 2018 by Fellow Traveller, available on Nintendo Switch and PC.
+A prequel, Framed 2, was released in 2017.
+Framed Collection is a compilation of Framed and Framed 2 released later on in 2018 by Fellow Traveller.

 Story

 A man is on the run from the cops, and barely makes it to an alleyway where he is discovered by the sheriff.
 The sheriff then tracks down his partner's train ticket and manages to follow her to the secret location, where she is exchanging secrets with the Man.
 He shoots the man and kills him.

 The player swaps the order of the events in order to change the story.

 The new outcome is that the sheriff then tracks down the man's partner's train ticket and manages to follow her to the secret location, where she is exchanging secrets, and the Man shoots the sheriff to kill him.
 The Man is then on the run from the cops, and barely makes it to an alleyway where he is discovered by the woman.